-k) If any portion of the Site is not radiologically surveyed in 18-inch lifts or if any known contamination will remain after completion of the Work then, using elevation and Global Positioning System (GPS) coordinates, Respondent shall identify and depict all locations that were not radiologically surveyed in 18-inch lifts or where any known contamination will remain after completion of the Work and shall implement U.S. EPA-approved Environmental Covenants or other U.S. EPA-approved institutional controls pertaining to the Site.
+d.
+If any portion of the Site is not radiologically surveyed due to interference by existing utilities, infrastructure or depth of the Ogden Slip arm or if any known Thorium Contaminated Soil will remain after completion of the Work due to interference by existing utilities or infrastructure then Respondent shall identify and depict all locations at the Site that were not radiologically surveyed in accordance with the Work Plan or where any known Thorium Contaminated Soil will remain after completion of the Work and shall implement U.S. EPA-approved deed restrictions or other U.S. EPA-approved institutional controls pertaining to the Site.